When it comes to Private Company Valuation, One of the questions you could meet in job interviews is “How to value a private company”?

 How to value a company:

 You must also decide on the discount rate.
-The discount rate is different for private companies than public companies.
-The discount rate depends on the buyer or investor.
+The discount rate is different for private companies than for public companies.
+The discount rate depends on the buyer or investor and their intangible assets.

 Analysts usually use unlevered free cash flows under Stage 1.